-If Alan just wants a song to play during class start-up, he could look for Creative Commons music instead.
-These songs can be downloaded.
+If Alan just wants music to play during class start-up, he could look for Creative Commons music instead.
+Music and sounds from these sites can be downloaded.

 - Songs: Faculty can copy and share 10% of a song but not an entire song without permission.

 - Musical scores: Faculty can copy 10% of an individual musical score not the entire score without permission.
 However, (as stated in Humber's Fair Dealing policy) you can copy an entire single musical score from a copyright-protected work containing other musical scores (e.g. a commercially published Real Book compilation of lead sheets for jazz standards).